-In addition, pursuant to the Act, the secretary to the Finance Committee of the State Senate and the secretary to the Ways and Means Committee of the State Assembly are non-voting representatives.
+In addition, pursuant to the Act, the Secretary to the Finance Committee of the State Senate, Robert F. Mujica, and the Secretary to the Ways and Means Committee of the State Assembly, Matthew Howard, are ex officio non-voting representatives.